Debunking the Myth of “How to Write a Joke”

 How does knowing which team wins at the end of a game help you determine who will win before the game even starts?

-Nope, you just have to start over from scratch using after-the-fact information that many times doesn’t even come close to helping your realize who you are, how you roll and how to refine and use your already developed comedy talent for the stand-up comedy stage.
+Nope, you just have to start over from scratch using after-the-fact information that many times doesn’t even come close to helping you realize who you are, how you roll, and how to refine and use your already developed comedy talent for the stand-up comedy stage.

 All I ask is this: